-- 1. Check all nuts, bolts and other fasteners.
-Tighten to their specified torque. - 2.
-Check hydraulic system for leaks.
-Tighten all leaking fittings and replace any leaking components. - 3.
-Check machine fluid levels: Fuel, engine oil, and hydraulic oil reservoir.
-Top up as required. - 4.
-Check condition of winch, if equipped.
+- Check all nuts, bolts, and other fasteners.
+Tighten to their specified torque. - Check hydraulic system for leaks.
+Tighten all leaking fittings and replace any leaking components. - Check the engine oil, fuel, and hydraulic fluid levels.
+If required, add engine oil, fuel, or hydraulic fluid. - Change the engine oil.
+For instructions, see the engine manufacturer's manual. - Check condition of winch, if equipped.
 Check the condition of the rope.
-Replace if cut, knotted, worn or if it has any broken strands. - 5.
-Check for entangled material.
-Remove all entangled material before resuming work. - 6.
-Lubricate all grease fittings.
+Replace if cut, knotted, worn or if it has any broken strands. - Check for entangled material.
+Remove all entangled material before resuming work. - Lubricate all grease fittings.